Universal Design for Learning

 Tips for UDL and Accessibility Success:

-• Provide adaptive content (i.e., Blackboard Ally-generated alternative formats).
+- Provide adaptive content (i.e., Anthology Ally-generated alternative formats).

-• Run the Blackboard Ally Accessibility Report on your Canvas course and remediate content.
+- Run the Anthology Ally Accessibility Report on your Canvas course and remediate content.